the-turing-way/the-turing-way/book/website/collaboration/leadership.md

 In the context of data science, where we strive to advance our knowledge through validated scientific methods based on data, talking about leadership, essentially a nuanced and fuzzy concept, is challenging to define.
 In data science and research, discussions and upskilling in leadership are extremely important as:
 * Researchers and data scientists constantly navigate fast-changing demands of 'innovative' approaches in technological development.
-* they manage and coordinate collaborations with their peers as well as external stakeholders across multiple disciplines.
+* They manage and coordinate collaborations with their peers as well as external stakeholders across multiple disciplines.
 * leadership is one of the toughest non-technical skills to learn without guidance,
 * rarely discussed openly in research environments, despite being everywhere, and
 * (open) leadership is one of the keys to healthy and inclusive communities that we are striving to build in data science.